CivicDataLab/IDS-DRR-Assam-Risk-Model/RiskScoreModel/README.md

 ### Government Response
 ![alt text](docs/response.jpg)

-1. All tender variables variables are considered for the calculation. (add other variables as required)
+1. Tender variables (total sum and SDRF tenders) variables are considered for the calculation.
+(Other variables as required can be added)
 2. Calculate cumulative sum of money spent in each Financial Year.
 2. Use min_max scaler to scale these variables for each month.
 3. Sum all the scaled variables